Edinburgh-Stingers-IHC/constitution/README.md

 Any member with ‘special requirements’ related to payment of dues must inform the Committee at the earliest opportunity so that the above equal opportunity policy can be put in action.

-Payment costs and methods will be defined at the AGM and monitored by the Treasurer
+Fees, pricing and payment methods are maintained in the Club’s Fee Schedule (FEES.md) and monitored by the Treasurer.
+The Board may adjust fees from time to time with reasonable notice to members; such changes do not require a constitutional amendment.

 **7.1 Session Fees and Payment Process**

-1) Fees: trainings are 18 GBP; games are 20 GBP.
+1) Fees: see the current Fee Schedule (FEES.md).
+The Fee Schedule is the authoritative source for all prices.
 2) Payment window: players have up to two (2) days after the event to send payment to the Treasurer.
 3) Treasurer follow‑up: after two days, the Treasurer will follow up with the payee.
 4) Response window and discretion: the payee has two (2) additional days to respond explaining why payment is late; the Treasurer has full discretion to agree short‑term options.